-23 and running the organization 3. selling products or services 4. dealing with clients/consumers 5. working with figures 6. dealing with employees and training 7. investigating and testing c) Management d) Human Resources (HR) e) Production f) Research and Development (R&D) ng g) Customer Service · head in your career?
+2 3 and running the organization 3. selling products or services 4. dealing with clients/consumers 5. working with figures 6. dealing with employees and training 7. investigating and testing c) Management d) Human Resources (HR) e) Production f) Research and Development (R&D) ng g) Customer Service · head in your career?
 Choose the four most pare your ideas in a group and try to agree on Change companies often.
 Use charm with your superiors.
 Attend all meetings.
 5. Be energetic and enthusiastic at all times.6.
 Be the last to leave work every day.7.
 Find an experienced person to give you help and advice.
 4. Go to your company's social functions.
 8. Study for extra qualifications in your free time.
 III.
-Vocabulary and Speech Exercise ses 1.
+Vocabulary and Speech Exerci ses 1.
 These phrases (1-6) all include correct meaning (a-f). e the word career.
-Match each of them to its G nances to start / improve your career eas you have for your future career a action you take to progress in your career 4. career opportunities d) a period of time away from your job to, for cample, look after your children series of levels or steps in your working life the direction your working life takes 2.
+Match each of them to its nances to start / improve your career eas you have for your future career action you take to progress in your career period of time away from your job to, for cample, look after your children series of levels or steps in your working life 6. career ladder f) the direction your working life takes 2.
 Complete the sentences below w vith the verbs in the box. climb decide have make offer take 1.
-Employees in large multinationa they are willing to travel. ls excellent career opportunities if er break to do something adventurous like sailing round the world or going trekking in er move is to join a small but rapidly growing - · career opportunities to the long-term unemployed or to people without for on a career plan while they are still at university.
+Employees in large multinationa they are willing to travel. ls excellent career opportunities if er break to do something adventurous like sailing er move is to join a small but rapidly growing company. or move is to join a smail out rapidly growing ± • career opportunities to the long-term unemployed or to people without for on a career plan while they are still at university.

-6. In some industries, it can take a long time to \\\\\\ the career ladder.
+6. In some industries, it can take a long time to the career ladder.